3 Cardamom Side Effects You Should Be Aware Of

 Image: Shutterstock

 Cardamom is one of the popular spices used in many dishes for its unique aroma.
 It offers important benefits and is a part of many delicacies worldwide.
 It aids in reducing nausea, vomiting tendencies, stomach pain, diarrhea, muscle weakness, tremors, and seizures.
 It also does not cause liver damage, blood pressure changes, or kidney damage.
 However, it also may pose certain side effects.
 These are associated with excess cardamom intake for long durations.
-Some common side effects include allergies, contact dermatitisi XA rash that causes inflammation of the skin due to contact with an allergen or a substance that can irritate the skin. , increased risk of gallstones, and drug interactions.
+Some common side effects include allergies, contact dermatitisi A rash that causes inflammation of the skin due to contact with an allergen or a substance that can irritate the skin. , increased risk of gallstones, and drug interactions.
 Caution is highly advised to minimize these side effects.
-However, if you are not allergic to cardamom and do not have any health complications, you can consume it in moderation to enjoy its benefits.
+However, if you are not allergic to the spice and do not have any health complications, you can consume it in moderation to enjoy all the cardamom benefits for your health.

 So, let’s answer the most important question…